-Please refer to our child protection and safeguarding policy and our managing allegations against staff policy for more information on responding to allegations of abuse against staff or other pupils.
+Please refer to our child protection and safeguarding policy for more information on responding to allegations of abuse against staff or other pupils.

 Serious Sanctions

 Removal from Classrooms

 In response to serious or persistent breaches of this policy, the academy may remove the pupil from the classroom for a limited time.